ASUCICREPO/kelvyn-park-chat-assistant/README.md

    - OpenSearch Embeddings are used to enhance search capabilities.

 4. **Language Model**:
-   - Claude 3 Haiku serves as the foundation model for natural language processing.
+   - Claude 3 Haiku serves as the foundation model for natural language processing to understand user queries and generate responses.
+   - Cluade 3.5 Sonnet is used to create a rich summary of the school newsletters in XML format which is used as one of the data sources for the Bedrock Knowledge Base.

 5. **User Interface**:
    - Web interface created using React.